CagatayKolus/DrinkApp/README.md

 # DrinkApp
-An android application which uses example drink results for listing drink methods.
+An android application which uses Punkapi service to getting and listing drinks.

 ## Prerequisites